-- (2) In the case of a poll for the election of Senators, each Connétable (except the Connétable, if any, who presided at the nomination meeting), on receiving a copy of the record of nominations of candidates, shall forthwith send a requisition to the person who presided at the meeting, stating the number of ballot papers required for his parish. - (3) In the case of any public election where a poll is needed, the person who presided at the nomination meeting shall have a sufficient number of ballot papers printed, showing the date and place of the election and the names of the candidates in alphabetical order, one under the other, in such form as the States may prescribe by Regulations. - (4) All the ballot papers required in a constituency shall be attached to counterfoils, which shall be bound together in such a way as to form one or more booklets. - (5) A number shall be printed on the back of each of the ballot papers, being the same as the number printed on its counterfoil. - (6) With the exception of this number, all the ballot papers used in any one poll in a constituency shall be identical.
+- (1) In the case of a poll for the election of Senators, the person presiding at the nomination meeting shall forthwith transmit to the Connétable of each parish (except the Connétable, if any, so presiding) a copy of the record of the nominations, setting forth the family names, other names and addresses of the candidates. - (2) In the case of a poll for the election of Senators, each Connétable (except the Connétable, if any, who presided at the nomination meeting), on receiving a copy of the record of nominations of candidates, shall forthwith send a requisition to the person who presided at the meeting, stating the number of ballot papers required for the Connétable's parish. - (3) In the case of any public election where a poll is needed, the person who presided at the nomination meeting shall have a sufficient number of ballot papers printed, showing the date and place of the election and the names of the candidates in alphabetical order, one under the other, in such form as the States may prescribe by Regulations. - (4) All the ballot papers required in a constituency shall be attached to counterfoils, which shall be bound together in such a way as to form one or more booklets. - (5) A number shall be printed on the back of each of the ballot papers, being the same as the number printed on its counterfoil. - (6) With the exception of this number, all the ballot papers used in any one poll in a constituency shall be identical.

-Secret ballot
+25 Secret ballot